Glendale Municipal Court

 Glendale, Missouri 63122

 The Glendale Municipal Court is a part of the Municipal Division of the 21st Circuit Court of St. Louis County.
 The court is presided over by the Honorable Judge Terry Burnet.
-The Prosecuting Attorney is Edward F. McSweeney and the Municipal Court Clerk is Cassy Kollmeyer.
-The Honorable Richard J. Magee, Mayor of the City of Glendale, appoints the Judge and the Prosecuting Attorney.
-The Court Clerk is an employee of the City of Glendale.
-Court is held once a month, on the second Monday of each month, at 7:00 P.M., in the Municipal Auditorium.
+The Prosecuting Attorney is Edward F. McSweeney and the Municipal Court Administrator is Cassy Kollmeyer.
+The Mayor of the City of Glendale, appoints the Judge and the Prosecuting Attorney on an annual basis.
+The Court Administrator is an employee of the City of Glendale.
+Court is held on the second Monday of odd numbered months at 7:00 P.M., in the Municipal Auditorium.
 Municipal ordinance violations include both traffic and non-traffic cases.

 Pay Court Fines On Line